borisdayma/docs/docs/logs.md

 ### Context Manager

-We provide a context manager that automatically calls `add` and accepts an optional boolean to help keep nested code clean.
+We provide a context manager via the `step` method that automatically calls `add` and accepts a boolean to help keep nested code clean.
+You can check the boolean expression  by accessing `run.history.compute`.

 ```python
 with run.history.step(batch_idx % log_interval == 0):